 Dent commented on the design process, saying, “As Bond fans ourselves, we’ve enjoyed re-watching some of our favourite films.
 The design series focuses on iconic imagery from the Bond films.
 Finding the balance between design detail and what can be accomplished in production was a challenge, nowhere more so than the intricate spokes of the DB5’s wheel.”

-Finally, the last coin in the series will feature a timeless depiction of James Bond, showing his torso in a dinner jacket and bow tie.
+The last coin in the series will feature a timeless depiction of James Bond, showing his torso in a dinner jacket and bow tie.
 The inscription on this coin will read the iconic James Bond line, ‘Shaken not stirred’ in reference to the spy’s preferred style of Martini.

 The History of James Bond